Updated 1 week ago

 Find out how much energy solar panels can produce on your roof

-On average, solar panels will produce about 2 kilowatt-hours (kWh) of electricity daily.
-That’s worth an average of $0.36.
-Most homes install around 15 solar panels, producing an average of 30 kWh of solar energy daily.
+Most homes install around 18 solar panels, producing an average of 36 kWh of solar energy daily.
 That’s enough to cover most, if not all, of a typical home’s energy consumption.

-There are a few factors that will impact how much energy a solar panel can generate, including available sunlight, the panel’s characteristics, where it’s installed, and its age.
-You can watch solar expert Ben Zientara break down how much electricity solar panels produce in this video:
+You can watch solar expert Ben Zientara break down how much energy solar panels produce in this video:

 Calculate how quickly solar panels on your home would pay for themselves